-The Indiana Jones and the Infernal Machine wiki last edited by monkeyhat on 01/29/14 07:42AM
+The Indiana Jones and the Infernal Machine wiki last edited by BeachThunder on 04/27/14 10:49AM

 View full history

-The game takes place in Babylon where Indy meets up with Sophia Hapgood.
+The game takes place in Babylon where Indiana Jones meets up with Sophia Hapgood.
 Meanwhile, the Russians are digging around in old Babylonian ruins.
 At the request of Sophia, Indy attempts to discover what they are searching for.
 He finds that they are looking for an "infernal machine" that can be used to converse with the ancient Babylonian god, Marduk.
 Of course, Indy intends to find it first.
-Unfortuantely though, the machine is broken up into many pieces.
+Unfortunately though, the machine is broken up into many pieces.
 Fortunately however, he stumbles upon a tablet that points to the locations of the various pieces.
-And thus, this is where Indy's quest (and the game) begins...
+And thus, this is where the game begins.

-The gameplay has many notable similarities to the Tomb Raider games.
+The gameplay has many notable similarities to the Tomb Raider series.
 To begin with, Indy is constantly exploring throughout the game.
 He runs through canyons, fields, and valleys (among other places).
-During this "exploration", he is jumping across chasms, exploring hidden passages, fighting wild beasts and the like.
-The fighting system can also be compared to that of the Tomb Raider franchise, players "lock on" to one enemy and then circle around: dodging its attacks and returning your own with gun, whip, or fists.
+During this exploration, he is jumping across chasms, exploring hidden passages, and fighting wild beasts.
+The fighting system can also be compared to that of the Tomb Raider franchise; players "lock on" to one enemy and then circle around, dodging attacks and returning attacking with a gun, a whip, or fists.
 Furthermore, there are numerous collectibles hidden in various places which Indy must climb, swim, crawl, and swing to get to.
 Some items are required finds, while others are bonuses that unlock various special features.

 Nintendo 64 Version